 All Frame services are hosted at AWS data centers which meet (and set!) highest standards for cloud security.
 A sensitive alerting scheme is built into each of our component services, and our engineering team is on call 24/7 to respond to security alerts and events.

 Frame's web application and system integrations are engineered to minimize attack surface and maximize applications of established standards for authentication and cryptographically safe exchange.
-We periodically audit our system designs with external security professionals, and are scheduled to conduct our first annual penetration test later in 2018.
+We periodically audit our system designs with external security professionals, and are scheduled to conduct penetration test in Q2 2019.

 Frame's authentication systems are designed to mesh with those of your existing customer communication tools using oAuth 2.0, making it easy to centrally manage authentications an permissions.
 All interchange with third-party systems is conducted using HTTPS, and Frame fully implements all additional supported security measures including verification of shared secrets and IP whitelisting.